VVIP Chopper Case: No Objection if Rajeev Saxena Becomes Approver, ED Tells Delhi Court

 Loading...

+Special Judge Arvind Kumar reserved for March 25 the order on whether to allow him to turn approver and become a witness in the case.

-The probe agency told Special Judge Arvind Kumar that if Saxena turns approver it would be very useful for the ED.
+ED's Special Public Prosecutors DP Singh and NK Matta submitted that Saxena's turning approver would be very useful for the agency in the case.

+The court had granted bail to Saxena on a plea moved by his lawyer Shivani Luthra, after the agency did not oppose the application.

+"We are supporting Saxena's plea to become a witness.
+He has shown his inclination since the beginning to help in the investigation.
+He deserves the pardon as sought by him.
+We vehemently support his plea because it will help us in my case," ED's advocate Samvedna Verma told the court.

-Saxena, who has sought to become an approver in the case, had on March 6 recorded his statement during in-chamber proceedings after which the court sent the copies of his statement to the special judge hearing the case.
+Saxena had recorded his statement during in-chamber proceedings on March 6 after which the court sent the copies of his statement to the special judge hearing the case.

-He was earlier granted bail by the court on medical grounds after the perusal of reports submitted by AIIMS.
+The court had granted him bail on medical grounds after the perusal of reports submitted by AIIMS.

 Christian Michel, former AgustaWestland and Finmeccanica directors Giuseppe Orsi and Bruno Spagnolini, former Air Force chief SP Tyagi and Saxena's wife Shivani have also been named by the agency in the charge sheet.

+Special Judge Arvind Kumar reserved for March 25 the order on whether to allow him to turn approver and become a witness in the case.

-The probe agency told Special Judge Arvind Kumar that if Saxena turns approver it would be very useful for the ED.
+ED's Special Public Prosecutors DP Singh and NK Matta submitted that Saxena's turning approver would be very useful for the agency in the case.

+The court had granted bail to Saxena on a plea moved by his lawyer Shivani Luthra, after the agency did not oppose the application.

+"We are supporting Saxena's plea to become a witness.
+He has shown his inclination since the beginning to help in the investigation.
+He deserves the pardon as sought by him.
+We vehemently support his plea because it will help us in my case," ED's advocate Samvedna Verma told the court.

-Saxena, who has sought to become an approver in the case, had on March 6 recorded his statement during in-chamber proceedings after which the court sent the copies of his statement to the special judge hearing the case.
+Saxena had recorded his statement during in-chamber proceedings on March 6 after which the court sent the copies of his statement to the special judge hearing the case.

-He was earlier granted bail by the court on medical grounds after the perusal of reports submitted by AIIMS.
+The court had granted him bail on medical grounds after the perusal of reports submitted by AIIMS.

 Christian Michel, former AgustaWestland and Finmeccanica directors Giuseppe Orsi and Bruno Spagnolini, former Air Force chief SP Tyagi and Saxena's wife Shivani have also been named by the agency in the charge sheet.